 In this certificate program, students focus their understanding of key issues confronting the American criminal justice system, as well as policy analysis and the contemporary decision-making models.
 This certificate is designed for criminal justice professionals in policing, the courts, corrections, security, and associated support agencies.

 Students must meet the master’s program admission requirements.
-Credit from courses taken for a certificate can be applied toward the Master of Public Administration or the MS in Nonprofit Management and Leadership.
+Credit from courses taken for a certificate can be applied toward the MS in Criminal Justice or the MS in Criminal Justice Leadership and Executive Management.

 Students must show progress and maintain performance in a manner identical to a degree program.
 Students track their progress in their program of study, similar to degree-seeking students.
 Students must receive a B or better in each course.
 Note: A grade of B– is not acceptable.